madelinebirch/Phase-4-Project/README.md

 Memory-based CF models are rooted in the idea that users who have agreed in the past are likely to agree again in the future, utilizing the "memory" of past interactions to predict unseen items.

-Here is a look at how a user-based, memory-based algorithm works compared to matrix factorization algorithms:
+Here is a look at how a user-based, memory-based algorithm works in comparison to matrix factorization algorithms:

 <img src="Images/memory_based_vs_factorization.png" alt="Memory-based vs Matrix Factorization" width="400" height="200">
 [Memory-based vs Matrix Factorization]